 It will be offered at tribal wellness centers, native doctor’s offices, pharmacies, and dispensaries on tribal lands.
 It is “intended to help the more than 560 U.S. tribal nations develop hemp- and cannabis-based economies to protect their sovereignty,” the companies said in their news release.

 Although a number of tribes looked quickly at getting into the cannabis trade after the Department of Justice released the Wilkinson Memo in late 2014, not many have followed through.
 Rivera’s company, CannaNative, has also been trying to put together a banking system via tribes that would work with marijuana businesses.

-Medical Marijuana Inc. is a public company that trades under the ticker symbol MJNA.
+Medical Marijuana Inc. is a public company that trades on the over-the-counter markets under the ticker symbol MJNA.